Henbury Station: History

 The traditional owners of Henbury Station and surrounding lands are the Pertame (southern Aranda people).
 They continue to live in the region and have an ongoing relationship to Henbury Station.

 Parke and Walker applied for a lease for the area in 1875, naming it after their family estate in Dorset, England.
 The first homestead was constructed along Ellery Creek in 1877 and the 2130 sqmi was theirs.
 A log cabin was built along the banks of the Finke River in 1886 which became the new homestead and still stands today, the property was carrying 3,000 head of cattle in the same year.

 Both Henbury and Todmorden Station were owned by E. W. Parke when he died in 1901.

-In about 1902 the Mr. Breadon acquired the leasehold and experienced good falls of rain later the same year ensuring water and feed for stock for the next 12 months.
-Breadon sold Henbury and Todmorden Station to Stan Young in 1923.
-The Breadens had made several improvements to both runs since they were acquired, and had agreed to stay on at Todmorden for the next 12 months.
+In about 1902 the Joseph Breaden acquired the leasehold and experienced good falls of rain later the same year ensuring water and feed for stock for the next 12 months.
+During Breadens ownership the property was managed by his nephew Bob Buck.
+Breaden later sold Henbury and Todmorden Station to Stan Young in 1923.
+The Braedens had made several improvements to both runs since they were acquired, and had agreed to stay on at Todmorden for the next 12 months.
 Young later went bankrupt seven years later and handed the property back to the Breadens.

 From 1956 through to 1957 Henbury and surrounding properties were struck by drought in which Henbury lost 4,000 cattle.
 The drought eventually broke in late 1957 when heavy rains fell causing localised flooding.
 The area experienced heavy rains in 1967 which caused the Finke River to flood closing roads around the property for a week.

 Ross Morton and Sally Williams purchased Henbury in 1982 as part of a family partnership.
 They placed the property on the market in 2011, after more than 30 years there.